Humen Town: Transportation

 Humen is located at the eastern end of the Humen Pearl River Bridge.

 Humen is served by regular direct buses traveling south from Guangzhou.
-Routes continue south by bus to Shenzhen's Window of the World theme park, from which it is possible to continue on to the Hong Kong border by bus or the Shenzhen Metro.
+Routes continue south by bus to Shenzhen's Window of the World theme park, from where it is possible to continue on to the Hong Kong border by bus or the Shenzhen Metro.

 There is a bus service from Humen Town to Shenzhen Bao'an International Airport in Shenzhen.
-In addition, a ferry service connects Humen Ferry Terminal to Hong Kong International Airport's SkyPier.
+A ferry service connects Humen Ferry Terminal to Hong Kong International Airport's SkyPier.